-Scheinrock’s initial connection with UCLA Anderson was as EMBA faculty advisor in 2006.
-The following year, he developed a class in business plan development before becoming a continuing lecturer in 2013 and faculty director of the Applied Management Research (AMR) program and the Business Creation Option (BCO).
+Scheinrock’s initial connection with UCLA Anderson was as Executive MBA faculty advisor in 2006.
+The following year, he developed a class in business plan development before becoming a continuing lecturer in 2013, and faculty director of the Applied Management Research (AMR) and Business Creation Option (BCO) capstone programs.

 Scheinrock is a former member of GKM Newport Generation Funds, a fund of funds that manages in excess of $950 million for investments into venture capital funds and private equity buyout funds.
 Prior to founding Scheinrock Advisory Group in mid-1997, he served as vice chairman of finance and strategic planning for Packard Bell NEC Electronics Inc., a company whose sales he increased from zero to $7 billion in six years.
 At Packard Bell, he negotiated equity investments from Groupe Bull and NEC, and set up operations throughout Europe and Asia, successfully negotiating tax incentives from the different countries.
 He has also negotiated in excess of $1 billion in bank debt and $3 billion in trade credit from companies such as Intel, Microsoft, Panasonic, Tatung, Lite-On, Seagate and others, and he has handled the negotiation and structuring of all acquisitions, including Zenith Data Systems and Ark Interface Software.

-Early in his career, Scheinrock was senior partner in charge of the entrepreneurial services group of Arthur Young and Company’s Los Angeles office, a company whose sales he increased from zero to $7 billion in six years.
-He has extensive experience in international financial markets, corporate finance and capital structure, acquisitions and strategic investment.
+Early in his career, Scheinrock was senior partner in charge of the entrepreneurial services group of Arthur Young and Company’s Los Angeles office.